Nertonm/6-nimmt-in-C/README.md

 # 6-nimmt-in-C

-## TO DO
-    - Revist TAD and finish verifications
-    - Improve the game looks
-    - Re-do the documetation

 **Description**

 This project is a C implementation of the popular card game 6-Nimmt, also known as "Take 6!" or "6 Take."